timinh/vite-template/README.md

 ### Configuration

-Create an .env.local file in the root directory of your project or duplicate provided .env file and add you environment specific variables in the form VITE_NAME=value.
+Create an `.env.local` file in the root directory of your project or duplicate provided `.env` file and add you environment specific variables in the form `VITE_NAME=value`.

 Site title and description :